-TS You're super elusive, does constantly travelling provide you with a sense of escapism?
+TS You're super elusive, does constantly traveling provide you with a sense of escapism?

 TS Have your worldly interactions encouraged you to make the decisions you have in the past few months?
 (Importing, moving to Hobart...)

 AB Absolutely.
-With time and attention I’ve found closure or at least greater awareness on some big topics, and it was time to come home.
-For sure no matter where you are it’s important to just keep doing your best work, but a part of me really wants to show some gratitude to the universe by sharing and reflecting some of what I’ve exposed myself to elsewhere.
+With time and attention, I’ve found closure - or at least greater awareness - on some big topics, and it was time to come home.
+For sure no matter where you are it’s important to just keep doing your best work, but a part of me really wants to show some gratitude to the universe by sharing and reflecting on some of what I’ve exposed myself to elsewhere.

 TS Why didn't you join the family business?
 (Burton's Saddlery)